 i.
 This prophecy is directed towards Zion and Jerusalem.
 Although God is concerned with that area as an actual material place, it also stands as a representation of Israel, and in an even more general sense, as a representation of all God’s people.

 b.
-The Gentiles shall see your righteousness: When God lifts up Zion, then the nations see it and are brought to trust in the LORD themselves.
-The work God would do for Jerusalem was intended to have an effect for more than just Jerusalem but would extend to the Gentiles and unto all kings.
+The Gentiles shall see your righteousness: When God lifts up Zion, then the nations see it and are brought to trust in the Lord themselves.
+The work God would do for Jerusalem was intended to have an effect on more than just Jerusalem but would extend to the Gentiles and to all kings.

 ii.
 The idea of a new name also extends to Christians, in passages like Revelation 2:17 and 3:12.
 In heaven, when our transformation is complete, we will receive a new name that matches our completely transformed nature.

 i.
-Paul uses a similar twist on a familiar idea in Ephesians 1:8, where he says that the believer should understand what are the riches of the glory of His inheritance in the saints.
-The idea is not of our inheritance in the LORD, but in His inheritance in us.
+Paul uses a similar twist on a familiar idea in Ephesians 1:18, where he says that the believer should understand what are the riches of the glory of His inheritance in the saints.
+The idea is not of our inheritance in the Lord, but of His inheritance in us.
 We often have only a superficial understanding of how precious we are to God.